craigfurman/ansible-home/README.md

 ## First run

 Like any automation around personal laptops, snowflakes can be hard to avoid compared to servers.
-Since I last rearranged all the code, its almost inevitable that a branch new machine will fail to converge somehow.
+Since I last rearranged all the code, it's almost inevitable that a new machine will fail to converge somehow.

 ### Arch Linux